gerwld/spoplus-extension/README.md

 ## License

-Spotify Theme Editor is released under the [License Name].
+Spotify Theme Editor is released under the Creative Commons Attribution-NonCommercial License (CC BY-NC).
+This means that others are free to use, modify, and distribute the extension for non-commercial purposes, as long as they provide attribution to the original creator (gerwld).
+Commercial use of the extension is not allowed without explicit permission.

 See the [LICENSE](LICENSE) file for more details.

+For any inquiries regarding commercial use or permission, please contact gerwld at pjaworski.dev@gmail.com.

 ## Contact